Omillo-Charles/New-Testament/README.md

 <h1>THE NEW TESTAMENT CHURCH OF GOD KENYA WEBSITE.</h1>
-<p>A church website built using the React JS technology.
+<p>A church website built using the React JS Library with VITE Technology.
 It is made up of various components and servers.</p>
 <p>The page incorporates features such as:</p>
 <ul>
   <li>A good user interface, appealing to the eyes.</li>